 Benefits of Working With an RIA Outsourced CCO

-• Cost.
-Working with an outsourcing company can be less expensive than hiring a CCO to work in-house on a full-time basis.
+Working with an outsourcing company can be less expensive than hiring a CCO to work in-house on a full-time or part-time basis.
 Rather than paying a salary and benefits, you would pay a flat monthly fee that’s determined by your firm’s assets under management (AUM) and the scope of services required.

-• Time.
 Handing off compliance duties to an outsourced CCO means you no longer have to wear that hat.
-This allows you to dedicate more of each day to drumming up new client assets.
-As well as meeting the needs of the clients you already have.
+This allows you to dedicate more of each day to attracting new client assets, marketing your firm and meeting the needs of the clients you already have.

-• Expertise.
 Outsourced CCOs are professionals who possess the experience and expertise necessary to manage your firm’s compliance profile.
 You don’t have to second-guess their recommendations or guidance if you’re working with a trusted provider.
+You may prefer to have a trusted individual whose expertise you can rely on, especially if navigating federal and state compliance rules feels confusing or intimidating.

-• Adaptability.
 An outsourced CCO can meet you where you are, and grow with you as you expand your client base.
-As mentioned, your provider can also monitor compliance trends and a shifting regulatory landscape.
+Your provider can monitor compliance trends and a shifting regulatory landscape.
 They can also help you identify preemptive measures your firm may need to take.

 How to Choose an RIA Outsourced CCO Provider